Elle Simone

-Elle Simone, also known as Elle Simone Scott, is an American chef, culinary producer, test cook, and food stylist.
-She is founder of the mentoring organization SheChef.
+Elle Simone (born LaShawnda Sherise Simone Scott; November 28, 1976 – January 5, 2026), also known as Elle Simone Scott, was an American chef, culinary producer, test cook and food stylist.
+She was the first Black woman to appear as a regular host on the PBS television show America's Test Kitchen.
+She was the founder of the mentoring organization SheChef.

 Early life and education

-Simone was born LaShawnda Sherise Simone Scott and grew up in Detroit, Michigan in a middle-class 7th-Day Adventist family.
+Elle Simone was born LaShawnda Sherise Simone Scott on November 28, 1976 and grew up in Detroit, Michigan, in a middle-class Seventh-day Adventist family.
 She attended Eastern Michigan University.
-Her first cooking job was at a kosher bakery in Oak Park, MI.
+Her first cooking job was at a kosher bakery in Oak Park, Michigan.
 Before entering the culinary field, Simone worked as a social worker in Detroit.
 She moonlighted as a prep cook.
-She attended Culinary Institute of New York.
-She has a master's degree in entertainment business.
+She attended the Culinary Institute of New York.
+She had a master's degree in entertainment business.

 Culinary career

-At age 28, Simone lost her job as a social worker, her car, and her home during the 2008 recession.
+Simone lost her job as a social worker, her car, and her home during the 2008 recession.
 She took a job on a cruise ship as a cook for two years.
 In 2009 she moved to New York, working at a women's shelter, and in 2010 attended culinary school.
 She did an internship with Food Network.
 She worked as a food stylist for Cabot Creamery and The Chew.
 She worked in culinary production for Cook's Country, Food Network, Bravo, and Cooking Channel.

 Simone was the first African American woman to appear as a regular host on the PBS television show America's Test Kitchen starting in 2016.
-She is a test cook and food stylist for the show.
-She also develops videos for the show's online cooking school.
+She was a test cook and food stylist for the show.
+She also developed videos for the show's online cooking school.

-She was featured in a segment of NBC's The Hub Today in 2018 and in 2019 hosted 28 Days of Edna, a monthlong America's Test Kitchen series focussed on Edna Lewis.
+She was featured in a segment of NBC's The Hub Today in 2018 and in 2019 hosted 28 Days of Edna, a monthlong America's Test Kitchen series focused on Edna Lewis.

-Simone is a member of the board of Women Chefs and Restaurateurs.
-She has said she wants to become the "culinary Oprah."
+Simone was a member of the board of Women Chefs and Restaurateurs.
+She said she wanted to become the "culinary Oprah".